The Churn Tax: The Full Cost Your Churn Rate Hides

 On a $300M company, the difference between a 99% NRR (8x multiple) and a 106% NRR (10x multiple) is $1.29B in enterprise value.

-The highest-leverage revenue investment a growth-stage company has, and it sits in the post-sale org.
+It's the highest-leverage revenue investment a growth-stage company has, and it sits in the post-sale org.

 Calculate Yours